giellalt/giellalt.github.io/proof/spelling/testdoc/error-markup.md

     TEMPLATE: {wrong}¢{error classification|correct} (almost same as for non-words, see above)

-Misspellings confined to single words, but stilll need an analysis of the surrounding words to be detected and corrected.
+Misspellings confined to single words, but still need an analysis of the surrounding words to be detected and corrected.
 In the resulting xml, the element is named &lt;errorortreal&gt; These errors, although orthographical in nature, lead to other. real words, such that a traditional speller is unable to detect them.

--   **Mark-up attributes::**
+-   **Mark-up attributes:**
     **pos** { noun \| verb \| adj \| adv \| num \| interj \| pp \| cc \|
     cs \| pers \| refl \| dem \| resip \| indef \| pcle \| prop \| typo
     \| x }